ErikHD/PiBell/README.md

 # Getting started
 To create a functional doorbell like PiBell, you need the required items from the list above.
 Read the install.txt, follow directions.
-To start the daemon,
+-To start the daemon do:

-linphonecsh init -a -C -c ~/.linphonerc to stop the daemon: linphonecsh exit
+linphonecsh init -a -C -c ~/.linphonerc

+-To stop the daemon do: linphonecsh exit

 # Documentation
 https://github.com/ErikHD/PiBell/wiki